aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-9-release-notes/_index.md

 }
 ```

-It is also possible to export a presentation in HTML5 with slides transitions animations and shapes animations using [Html5Options](https://apireference.aspose.com/slides/net/aspose.slides.export/html5options) configuration:
+Using the [Html5Options](https://apireference.aspose.com/slides/net/aspose.slides.export/html5options) configuration, you can export a presentation containing slides transitions, animations, and shapes animations to HTML5:

 ``` csharp
 using (Presentation pres = new Presentation("demo.pptx"))